keerv1018/LLM-CHESS-GAME/README.md

 # Technical Details
  - Frontend      : HTML, CSS, JavaScript
- - Chess Engine  : chess.js library for move validation and game state
  - AI Integration: RESTful API calls to various LLM providers
+ - Imported chess.js library for move validation and game state

-## Development
+# Development
 This is a pure client-side application with no build requirements.
 Just open the `index.html` file to run locally.